shakad72/group-7-gc/README.md

 Software requirements:
 ----------------------

+- Software should permit non-interactive execution where user input is not required.
+This will be useful for automated testing
+- Software should permit interactive execution where users can navigate through a hierarchy of menus to select the report they want to view
 - Upon successful DB connection, user should be presented with a top-level menu (report groups)
 - After making a top-level menu selection (or entering E to exit), the user should be presented with a list of reports for the group selected
 - Once a report is selected, the user should be prompted for the required criteria (eg. country) or P to return to the top-level menu